AndrejKolar/NetworkStack/README.md

 }
 ```

 The extension of the `UserEndpoint` defines the values that will be used when converting the UserEndpoint enum case into a `URLRequest`.
-The `request` property defines the url, we also define the `httpMethod`, `queryItems` and `httpHeaders`.
+The `request` property defines the URL, we also define the `httpMethod`, `queryItems` and `httpHeaders`.

 ```swift
 extension UserEndpoint: Endpoint {